A Plumbing We Will Go: Plot

-The Stooges are destitute vagrants, engaged in larcenous activities as beggars.
-Subsequently, they face legal consequences and are brought to trial on charges of chicken theft.
-Following their acquittal, the trio endeavors to procure a live fish from an aquarium within a pet store.
-Officer Kelly intervenes, instigating a pursuit that compels the Stooges to adopt the guise of plumbers as a means to evade incarceration.
+The Stooges are destitute vagrants, brought to trial on charges of chicken theft.
+Following their acquittal, the trio tries to procure a free meal by fishing in a pet shop aquarium.
+Officer Kelly intervenes, instigating a pursuit that compels the Stooges to adopt the guise of plumbers as a means to evade arrest.

 Assuming their roles as "plumbers", the Stooges secure a position in an opulent residence.
-Their ineptitude unfolds dramatically, resulting in the inadvertent destruction of the entire plumbing infrastructure within the residence.
+Their ineptitude unfolds dramatically, resulting in the destruction of the house's entire plumbing infrastructure.
 Curly, in attempting to address what he perceives as a bathroom leak, constructs a labyrinthine network of pipes, ensnaring himself.
 Simultaneously, Larry digs up the front lawn in an unsuccessful quest for the water shutoff valve.
-Moe and Curly, in their misguided efforts, inadvertently connect a water pipe with another conduit containing electrical wires.
-This leads to water inundating every electrical appliance in the mansion, subjecting the perplexed chef to endless tribulations and frustration.
+Moe and Curly, in their misguided efforts, connect a water pipe with another conduit containing electrical wires.
+This leads to water inundating every electrical appliance in the mansion, exasperating the perplexed chef.
+When the hostess invites her guests to view Niagara Falls on her newly acquired television set, the picture is interrupted by a deluge that bursts from the screen, soaking the entire assemblage.

-Upon the hostess's suggestion to view Niagara Falls on her newly acquired television set, an unexpected deluge occurs, soaking the entire assemblage at the precise moment the falls are depicted onscreen.
-The homeowner returns to witness the disarray in his residence, inadvertently undoing the Stooges' convoluted repair endeavors.

-Much to their astonishment, the trio discovers that the homeowner is none other than the judge who had previously acquitted them of charges.
-Consequently, the Stooges hastily endeavor to flee the scene, running from their lives from Professer Marvel magic box pursued by the aggrieved judge, his butler, and the law enforcement officials, notably Officer Kelly, [whom they had initially attempted to evade] and the entire Police force on motorcycles!
+The homeowner returns and expresses dismay at the havoc in his residence before falling through an unexpected hole in the floor into the basement.
+Moe berates him for damaging the Stooges' convoluted repair endeavors, until the trio discovers that the homeowner is none other than the judge who had previously acquitted them of charges.
+The Stooges hastily flee the scene, running from the aggrieved judge, his butler, law enforcement officials (notably Officer Kelly), and several police officers on motorcycles.